justnonamenoname/lifeticle/readme.md

 The way information is encoded for generating qualia and the fact that it is not identical to the qualia itself.
 The issue of encoding and decoding appears as a problem of conversion, where the decoder is on the side of the lifeticle.
-The solution to the problem of the decoder on the lifeticle side would be the existence of qualia without a lifeticle.
+The solution to the problem of the decoder on the lifeticle side would be the existence of qualia object without a lifeticle.
 In this case, the object representing the qualia exists, but is not perceived by anyone.
 For example: If the qualia fields are a wave function, then the wave function exists without the lifeticle.